 - Monsters typically die upon reaching 0 or fewer hit points.

 In addition, there are two statuses which can occur when a creature is unconscious: dying and stabilized.
 Unlike the statuses above, these are not detectable from simple observation, but only through examination with either a Heal or a Divinity check.

-- Occurs at any negative hit point total.
-You gain the Unconscious condition and can take no actions.
-At the end of each of your turns, you must make a Might check to see if you stabilize.
-The DC of the stabilize check is 15 + double your character level.
-If you succeed on the roll, you remain unconscious, but you stabilize and are no longer dying.
+- If you succeed on the roll, you remain unconscious, but you stabilize and are no longer dying.
 If you fail the check three times in a row (over the course of three rounds), you die.

 - If you reach a negative hit point total of your CON stat (not stat mod) plus your level, you die.
 Most NPC's die when their hit points go below zero, but some NPC's only die when they reach negative their CON stat (not modifier) plus Level.
 NPC's cannot stabilize without some special ability such as regeneration or assistance from an ally.

 - Can occur at any hit point value of 0 or less.
 A stabilized character is no longer dying.
 A stabilized character with negative hit points is still Unconscious and cannot take any actions.
-The stabilized condition can be achieved via a successful Might check to stabilize, a Heal check from an adjacent ally, or via magical healing.
+The stabilized condition can be achieved via a successful Death Check to stabilize, a Heal check from an adjacent ally, or via magical healing.
 See "Stabilizing the Dying" for more details.

 Status conditions may or may not be noticeable with a visual inspection, depending upon how subtle or unusual they are in their application.
 Afflictions such as Prone are very obvious on a humanoid or other 'normally' shaped creature, but not so obvious on a fourteen-limbed aberration from another dimension and nearly impossible to tell on a worm.